Idaho Freedom Foundation

 Ties to the Franklin Center for Government and Public Integrity

-The Idaho Freedom Foundation publishes IdahoReporter.com and The Idaho Freedom Foundation is listed as a Franklin Center for Government and Public Integrity "Watchdog Bureau".
+The Idaho Freedom Foundation publishes IdahoReporter.com and The Idaho Freedom Foundation was listed as a Franklin Center for Government and Public Integrity "Watchdog Bureau".
 The Franklin Center funds reporters in over 40 states.
 Despite their non-partisan description, many of the websites funded by the Franklin Center have received criticism for their conservative bias.
 On its website, the Franklin Center claims it "provides 10 percent of all daily reporting from state capitals nationwide."

 Franklin Center Funding